Sena Madureira

 Sena Madureira ([ˈsenɐ maduˈɾejɾɐ]) is a municipality located in the center of the Brazilian state of Acre.
 Its population is 46,511 and its area is 25278 km2, making it the largest municipality in the state.
 It has a climate which combines temperatures of 78 F with humidities in the upper 90s percent, all year round.
 It is 143 km from Rio Branco.

 The oldest church in Acre state is located in Sena Madureira, the Nossa Senhora da Imaculada Conceição Church (1910).

-Conservation
+Geography

 The municipality contains part of the Rio Acre Ecological Station.

 It also contains part of the 931537 ha Chico Mendes Extractive Reserve, a sustainable use environmental unit created in 1990.

 It contains the 176349 ha Macauã National Forest, a sustainable use conservation unit created in 1988.

 It also contains the 21,148 ha São Francisco National Forest, a sustainable use conservation unit created in 2001.

 It contains 98% of the 750795 ha Cazumbá-Iracema Extractive Reserve, established in 2002 to support sustainable use of the natural resources by the traditional population.

 The municipality contains about 12% of the 695303 ha Chandless State Park, created in 2004, which protects an area of rainforest with bamboos that contains various endemic species of flora and fauna.

 It contains about 27% of the 46064 ha Antimary State Forest, a sustainable use conservation unit established in 1997.